1st Year

 3rd Year

 In the fall semester, I figured out that I no longer wanted to be in chemical engineering as a major or career but had yet to pick a new major.
 Above all else, I had realized that I wasn’t going to graduate college if I didn’t have a major I enjoyed.
-So, I laid out my options and chose math over any more “marketable” major.
+So during the spring semester, I laid out my options and chose math over any more “marketable” major.